Padel: Spain

 Padel is the second most popular participation sport in Spain behind association football.
-As of 2022, there were five million players in Spain and more than 20,000 courts.
+As of 2025, there were more than 6 million players in Spain and around 17,000 courts.
 In October 2023, the Daily Mail and General Trust (DMGT) invested in the Hexagon Cup, a Madrid-based padel competition involving six franchise teams owned by celebrities.

 Sweden

 The Swedish Padel Association (Svenska Padelförbundet) was included as a member of the Swedish Sports Confederation in 2021.
 The number of courts in Sweden grew from 560 in 2019 to more than 4,000 in 2022, exceeding demand at some point.
-From August 2022 to August 2023, over 120 Swedish padel courts went bankrupt as the fad has ended, according to the SVT news.
+From August 2022 to August 2023, over 120 Swedish padel courts went bankrupt due to market saturation, according to SVT.

 France

 France has emerged as a key growth market for padel in Europe, where the sport is officially managed by the French Tennis Federation (FFT).
-As of 2024, the country is estimated to have over 500,000 players and is on track to surpass 3,000 courts by early 2025.
+As of 2025, the country is estimated to have 800,000 players and 4,000 courts in 2025.
 The player base is predominantly male, typically aged between 30 and 50, with many having a background in tennis.

-UK
+United Kingdom

 The sport's popularity along the Costa del Sol in southern Spain and the Algarve in southern Portugal has exposed it to a large number of British visitors, leading to an increased popularity of the sport in the UK and a launch of the UK Padel Federation in 2011.
 Padel is competing with tennis and squash, whose popularity is declining.

-As of 2023, according to the Lawn Tennis Association, the sport’s governing body in the UK, there were 90,000 padel players in the country, compared with 915,000 tennis players.
+As of 2023, according to the Lawn Tennis Association, the sport's governing body in the UK, there were 90,000 padel players in the country, compared with 915,000 tennis players.
 By 2025, the Lawn Tennis Association said that there were 1,000 padel courts open across 325 venues in the UK, up from only 68 in 2019.

+As of 2025 the UK had a total of 1,553 padel courts across 559 venues, with over 860,000 people playing padel at least once.

+Ukraine

+Padel has grown rapidly in Ukraine despite the ongoing war, expanding from around 14 courts in 2022 to an estimated 150–200 by early 2026, with the Ukrainian Padel Federation projecting more than 300 courts by the end of 2026.
+Several high-profile clubs have opened in Kyiv, including Svito Padel Club, co-founded by tennis players Elina Svitolina and Sergiy Stakhovsky, and Lisnyky Padel Club, backed by ATB co-owner Gennadiy Butkevych.
+According to the World Padel Network's 2026 search report, Ukrainian search interest in padel rose approximately 280% year-on-year.